w3f/polkadot-wiki/docs/general/kusama/kusama-statemine.md

 import RPC from "./../../../components/RPC-Connection";

-Statemine is a generic assets parachain which provides functionality for deploying and transferring assets — both Fungible and Non-Fungible Tokens (NFTs).
-It is a common good parachain on Kusama (not to be confused with [Statemint](../../learn/learn-system-chains.md#statemint), which is a parachain on Polkadot).
+Statemine is a generic assets parachain that provides functionality for deploying and transferring assets — both Fungible and Non-Fungible Tokens (NFTs).
+It is a system parachain on Kusama (not to be confused with [Statemint](../../learn/learn-system-chains.md#statemint), which is a parachain on Polkadot).
 The native token of Statemine is KSM.
 Balance transfers and the Existential Deposit (ED) of KSM on Statemine are about 1/10th of the values on the Relay chain.
 For example, the